Where to find N95 masks amid the COVID-19 Omicron variant surge

 N95 disposable multi-purpose respiratory mask (25 pack), $42

-If you're willing to buy a 50-pack, this mask has a soft foam nose cushion for maximum comfort.
-Its humidity- and moisture- resistant filter media repels moisture.
+This mask has a soft foam nose cushion for maximum comfort.
+Its humidity- and moisture-resistant filter media repels moisture.

 Related from CBS Essentials: